AlexToumayan/Chat-GPT-Flashcards-To-Anki-Converter/README.md

 3. Install the required dependencies:
-   * run the command: pip install -r requirements.txt
+   * Run the command: pip install -r requirements.txt
+   * And press Enter

 4. Run the script: python Final.py
    * Replace `Final.py` with the name you saved the Python script as.
 If you saved it as the same, then just run the original python Final.py